G7 energy, environment leaders haggle over climate strategy

 The talks in Sapporo will also focus on biodiversity loss and other global challenges.
 But climate change tops the agenda of the closed door meetings.
 At the G-7 summit last year in Germany, the countries set a common goal of achieving a fully or predominantly decarbonized electricity supply by 2035.

-Japan has focused its own national strategy on so-called clean coal, hydrogen and nuclear energy, as part of its transition to renewable energy.
-U.S. officials voiced support for that approach, while others are pushing for a faster transition to renewable energy.
+U.S. officials voiced support for Japan’s strategy centering on so-called clean coal, hydrogen and nuclear energy to bridge the transition to renewable energy.
+Others are pushing for a faster transition to renewable energy.

-Among the biggest problems is that while emissions among the G-7 nations, especially in Europe, have begun falling, they are still rising globally, especially in big, increasingly affluent economies like India and China.
+The head of the United Nations recently called for an end to new fossil fuel exploration and for rich countries to quit coal, oil and gas by 2040.
+While emissions among the G-7 nations, especially in Europe, have begun falling, they are still rising globally, especially in big, increasingly affluent economies like India and China.

 The G-7 nations hope to lead by example, U.S. Energy Secretary Jennifer Granholm said in an interview Friday with The Associated Press.